 If a client is self-employed, they won't be able to rely on common employer benefits such as death-in-service cover or sick pay.

-This means that without an additional plan in place, they and their family could face financial difficulty if they were to die or were unable to work due to illness or injury.
+Without an additional plan in place, they and their family could face financial difficulty if they were to die or were unable to work through illness or injury.

-Enter your self-employed client's details below for an estimate of how much less National Insurance they might pay.
+Simply enter your client's details below for an estimate of the difference in contributions they might pay.

 If your client doesn't pay Class 3 voluntary contributions the difference is:

 These figures are based on the HMRC 2021/22 National Insurance rates

 If your client's value is negative they don't pay any less National Insurance than an employed worker

 This information is based on our current understanding of law and HM Revenue & Customs practice for the tax year 2021/22.
 It may be affected by future changes and individual circumstances.